garrettmflynn/escode/README.md

 The [esmonitor] library allows you to receive notification about changes to objects and their values via a _simple plain-text subscription interface for arbitrary object properties_.

 ### [escode]
-The [escode] library allows you to transform ESM into Web Components that send messages to each other using the [ECMAScript Components (ESC)](./packages/escode/README.md#the-specification) specification.
+The [escode] library allows you to transform ESM into Web Components that send messages to each other using the [ECMAScript Components (ESC)](./js/escode/README.md#the-specification) specification.

-### [escomposer]
-The [escomposer] library allows you to convert between JS, JSON, and HTML declarations of ESC.

 ### [escompose]
+The [escompose] library allows you to convert between JS, JSON, and HTML declarations of ESC.

+### [escode-ide]
-The [escompose] library is a visual programming system to visualize and edit ESC files.
+The [escode-ide] library is a visual programming system to visualize and edit ESC files.

 ## Getting Started
 To create a component, pass an object to the `create` function: